Coronary heart disease

 Goals for treating these conditions in people who have coronary artery disease:

-- The most commonly used blood pressure target for people with heart disease is below 130 to 140/80 mmHg.
+- The most commonly used blood pressure target for people with heart disease is below 140/90 mmHg, but sometimes less than 130/80.

-- If you have diabetes, your HbA1c levels will be monitored and brought down to the level your doctor recommends.
+- If you have diabetes, your HbA1c levels will be monitored and brought down to the level your provider recommends.

 - Your LDL cholesterol level will be lowered with statin drugs.